praveenscience/sp-ambassador-list/readme.md

 ## Add Yourself

 1. Fork it!
+2. Create a new branch with your name
-2. Add your name and info following the template below.
+2. Add your name and info  to the [ambassador-list.md](ambassador-list.md) file following the template below.
 (Please try to follow alphabetical order by last name)
 3. Submit a pull request :smiley:

 If you need help with any of the above steps, please visit the below links: